PibeChorro/PibeChorro.github.io/README.md

 When you use the App, we automatically collect:

 - **Phone Contacts**: Access to your phone's contact list to help you find and connect with friends who use DASH.
-These data are not stored.
-They are used to compare your contacts with the userbase to let you know who of your contacts is using DASH
+Phone numbers from contact lists are transmitted to our server solely to identify which contacts are also DASH users.
+They are not stored.
 - **Photos and Media**: Access to your device's camera and gallery when you choose to upload photos to events or your profile
 - **Device Information**: Device tokens for push notifications (iOS and Android), device type, and operating system